BredyByte/ft_printf/README.md

 # ft_printf

-> This repository contains the "ft_printf" project that is part of the École 42 curriculum
+> This repository contains 'ft_printf' project that is part of the École 42 curriculum.